 8. Certified Forgery:

 Gina and Enzo’s first meeting in eight years isn’t exactly a positive experience.
 He calls the police on her and Carlotta, and while waiting Gina makes it clear to him that the painting is fake.
 To her surprise, he’s absolutely terrified.
 A police officer comes, but immediately lets Gina and Carlotta go.
 Once home, the reality of the meeting hits her, and she’s comforted by her dad… at the same time, she’s saddened because he’s yet again talking of retirement.
 Meanwhile, Enzo is freaking out about the forged painting.
-His best friend tries to calm him down, but Enzo insists that he’s going to see Gina.
+His best friend, Lorenzo, tries to calm him down, but Enzo insists that he’s going to see Gina.
 He needs the real painting.

 9. A New Client:

-While Gina is gardening to blow off some steam, she’s visited by Enzo – much to her chagrin.
+While Gina is gardening to blow off some steam, she’s visited by Enzo, much to her chagrin.
 He’s determined to find the real painting, and he wants to hire the Good Guys to get it.
 She’s dead-set against it, until he offers an absurd amount of money for it.
 She can’t refuse his offer without hurting her reputation with her gang and other potential clients.
 She has to accept but makes it clear that it’s not because she wants to.
-Enzo later comes home to find that Lorenzo has called his sister, Rosalia, to try and get him to come to his senses.
+Enzo later comes home to find that Lorenzo has called his sister, Rosalia, to try and get Enzo to come to his senses.
 Enzo calms her down and assures her that he knows what he’s doing.
 She’s not convinced, but is somewhat comforted by the fact that he promises to stick by her.

 Regina brings Franco to meet Enzo’s appraiser, Gualberto Pesaro.
 Franco already knows Pesaro and the appraiser assures them that when he looked at the painting it was real.
 Franco and Gina draw the conclusion that the painting must have been replaced with a fake sometime after Pesaro saw it.
 They suspect Enzo’s merchant – however, Franco knows this merchant as well and he’s not usually a scammer.
 Regina arranges to meet with him regardless.
 Back home she’s met by her siblings, sister-in-law, and nephew who are all over for lunch and to tell her some good news: Flora and Giuliano are engaged, at last.